• Home

 The procurement process is often encapsulated within the RFX framework, which includes Request for Information (RFI), Request for Proposal (RFP), and Request for Quotation (RFQ).
 This structured approach helps organizations streamline procurement activities, reduce risks, and make informed decisions.

-Objective: To gather preliminary information from
+Objective: To gather preliminary information from potential suppliers.

 Key Activities: